 WAGE 201 training course is more concentrated on the curriculum for Level 2.
 WAGE scholarships will have an online application in the 23-24 program year.
 There have been 1532 certificates distributed since the beginning of the WAGE program.

-Alternative Sentencing (Debbie)-
+Alternative Sentencing (Debbie)

 Several programs are interested in an Alternative Sentencing Program.
 Programs will need written support from the judge and prosecuting attorney.
 There are special project funds available.